muniategui/IAS-Lab/README.md

 The web server and database will be dockered in order to deploy it more easily.
 A VPS will be used in the deployment.
 The machine is hosted by Digital Ocean.

+# Proposed Modifications

+Modifications proposed in last laboratory class that will be added to the final version of the project (along with the original missing ones).

+## DDoS Protection

+We will use the DDoS Cloudfare mitigation to be protected against this kind of attacks.
+This will allow us to be always up and running and offering a reliable service.

+## Malicious users graph

+All new users register in the system with an invitation code that belongs to an existing user.
+Then, we can model the relation between users with a directed graph showing who invited who.

+This allows us to have a clear view of the status of our platform and to apply extra security measures.
+For example, we can detect that a user is inviting users that behave incorrectly or that always end up banned.
+After detecting this, we can revoke the invitation key of that user.

 # Install
 To start running the server we reccomend the following steps:
 1. Create a **virtual environment**